The Six Nations: What's a ruck? And other rugby jargon explained...

-If you’re a complete newbie to the sport but still want to cheer on your team when first when the first whistle blows, it can help if you understand some of the jargon.
+If you’re a complete newbie to rugby union but still want to cheer on your team when the first whistle blows, it can help if you understand some of the jargon.
 When the match commentator mentions recycling, are they talking about bin day?
 When are there scissors on a rugby pitch?
-Take a look at our guide to the jargon which may come your way before the tournament is set to conclude on Saturday 27 September.
+Take a look at our guide to the jargon which may come your way as the home nations as well as Italy and France do battle.

 What is a scrum?